ktmeaton/NCBImeta/schema/README_schema.md

 This can be built from any number of elements, and provides a directional path to follow to find a node.
 Note that it must be IN ORDER, but can skip intermediate values (ex. node <Bioproj> is missing from the list).
 This has not been extensively tested yet.

+## 5) Customizing Schema

+To figure out the xml criteria for your search query, search for the first instance of "toprettyxml" in src/NCBImeta.py and uncomment this line (delete the '#' at the start of the line).
+When NCBImeta.py is run now, it will print out the xml for each record.
+It is recommended to pipe this output to a file:

+    python src/NCBImeta.py --config example/config.py > config_xml_output.txt

+Sometimes, metadata is not stored in an xml structure, but rather a flattened dictionary.
+To print out the dictionary for your search term, search for the first instance of "Attempt 1" in src/NCBImeta.py.
+2 code lines below is the line '#print(row)'.
+Uncomment this to print out the metdata that is stored in a dictionary rather than an xml structure.
+These attributes can be accessed using Option 1 or Option 4 in this schema readme file.